DomiDre/gauss-quad/README.md

 | GaussJacobi     | $$\int_a^b f(x)(1-x)^\alpha (1&plus;x)^\beta \mathrm{d}x$$ |
 | GaussLaguerre   | $$\int_{0}^\infty f(x)x^\alpha e^{-x} \mathrm{d}x$$        |
 | GaussHermite    | $$\int_{-\infty}^\infty f(x) e^{-x^2} \mathrm{d}x$$        |

-A Gaussian quadrature rule of degree n can integrate a polynomial of degree 2n-1 exactly.

 For the quadrature rules that take an additional parameter, such as Gauss-Laguerre and Gauss-Jacobi, the parameters have to be added to the initialization, e.g.